 A Clogged Air Filter

-This is the easiest troubleshooting step and solution that can be done yourself!
+This is the easiest HVAC troubleshooting step and solution that can be done yourself!
 You probably know this, but your HVAC system has an air filter that traps dirt, dust and particles that can affect the airflow.
-When that filter is clogged up with dust and dirt, it’s forced to work harder to cool down your home.
+A clogged filter forces your system to work harder to cool down your home.
 The solution…change your air filter once a month!
-The filters are cheap and can be stored in a closet or garage, ready for use.
+Filters are inexpensive; buy in bulk and store extras a closet or garage.
 If you have a reusable filter, take it out and clean it, and put it back in.

 A Clogged Outside Unit

 If your HVAC system has an outdoor unit, be sure to check it occasionally.
 It is not uncommon for homeowners to overlook their HVAC system’s outside unit, which is the main point of airflow into your home.
 Debris like leaves, and branches can cause your unit to struggle for air.
 When checking your unit, remove anything that can block the airflow to your outdoor unit and use a garden hose to rinse away the extra dirt and debris.
 Also, keep the area surrounding the outdoor unit clear from outdoor clutter and vegetation.
 This helps provide a healthy airflow and an efficient working system, reducing the need for costly HVAC repair.

 Your System is Short-Cycling

-When the airflow to your HVAC system is compromised, your system will experience short-cycling, causing the unit to shut down before the heating or cooling cycle is completed.
+When the airflow to your HVAC system is compromised, your system experiences short-cycling.
+This causes the unit to shut down before the heating or cooling cycle is completed.
 Most of the time, cleaning or replacing your air filter resolves the problem.

 However, if the issue remains, check the evaporator coils, usually found inside the air handler.
 In some units, the coils are attached to the furnace.
 If there is ice or frost on the coils, shut the unit off and let it thaw before turning it back on.